ccocz/yapl/README.md

 ## Issues
 In the current version, indentation blocks are partially supported (needs fix on grammar layout), however curly bracket blocks are fully supported.
-This plan was documented in the initial specification.